neopinp/ClassPeek/README.md

     sudo systemctl restart postgresql
     ```

 8. We can run this line from any device to test our connection.
-Use this to verify that our connection works and we can interact with the `classpeek` schema.
+Use this to verify that our connection works and we can interact with the `classpeek` database.
     ```bash
     psql -h <server-ip> -U username -d classpeek
     ```

 9. Once we have verified that our schema is working, change the following line in the `.env` file within `/backend` so our application can communicate with the database.
     ```conf
-    DATABASE_URL="postgresql://username:password@<server_ip>:5432/classpeek?schema=public"
+    DATABASE_URL="postgresql://<username>:<password>@<server_ip>:5432/classpeek?schema=public"
     ```

 10. **Optional**: Add a firewall rule for PostgreSQL on port 5432 (default port for PostgreSQL)